-I find the story of Lord Ganesh’s birth and how he got his elephant head fascinating:
+The story of Lord Ganesh’s birth and how he got his elephant head is fascinating:

 One day Goddess Pārvatī was alone and wanted to have a bath.
 She realized that she would need someone to guard the door while she was bathing.
 She had a divine idea!
 She scraped off some of the sandalwood and jasmine oil paste that she had applied on her body.
 Kneading it into a clay-like substance, she molded it into the form of a beautiful young boy.
 Then she poured prāna into him with her own breath and brought him to life.
 Anointing him as her son, she instructed him to guard the door and to not let anyone in.

 As the boy stood guard at the door, Lord Shiva came looking for Goddess Pārvatī.
 He headed for the door to the room where the Goddess was.
 The boy guarding the door stopped Lord Shiva from entering.
 “Perhaps the boy doesn’t know me,” Lord Shiva thought, and so he explained to the boy that he was Pārvatī’s husband.
 But the boy still wouldn’t let him in.
 “My mother has instructed me to not let anyone enter.
 I am obeying her command.”
 The legend has it that in the fight that ensued between them, Lord Shiva severed the boy’s head with his trident.